 Professor Amy Sinden joined the faculty in 2001, bringing a decade of experience in public interest law.
 She specializes in environmental and property law.
 Her recent academic writings have criticized the misuse of economic theory in environmental law, arguing against the use of cost-benefit analysis in environmental standard setting and countering claims that private property rights can solve environmental problems in the absence of government regulation.
 She has also written about the application of classical human rights norms to environmental conflicts.
-Her articles have appeared in a number of books and academic journals, including the Iowa Law Review, University of Colorado Law Review, and have twice been selected for inclusion in the Land Use and Environmental Law Review’s annual compilation of the best environmental law articles of the year (2010 and 2020).
+Her articles have appeared in a number of books and academic journals, including the Harvard Environmental Law Review and the Iowa Law Review, and have twice been selected for inclusion in the Land Use and Environmental Law Review’s annual compilation of the best environmental law articles of the year (2010 and 2020).
 She is on the Board of Directors of the Center for Progressive Reform and is an affiliated faculty member of Temple University’s Center for Sustainable Communities.

 Before joining the law school faculty, Professor Sinden served as senior counsel for Citizens for Pennsylvania’s Future, handling litigation on behalf of PennFuture and other citizens’ and environmental groups.
 Prior to this position, Sinden was an associate attorney for the Earthjustice Legal Defense Fund in Seattle, Washington, where she litigated federal environmental cases focusing on natural resource issues.